Mark Lindsay: Later works

-In 2003 he had announced he would retire from touring, but he later reconsidered.
+In 2003, he had announced he would retire from touring, but he later reconsidered.
 A recording of his first "farewell" show was released in 2004 (The Last Midnight Ride).
 He currently does some touring, but as of January 7, 2006, he was heard on a webcast every Saturday night on the website of KISN radio from 7 p.m. to 12 a.m.
 PST, titled "Mark After Dark."
 On November 11, 2006, "Mark After Dark" switched to FM webcast "K-Hits 106-7" KLTH Saturday nights 7 p.m. to 11 p.m.
 PST.
 On March 10, 2007, the program "Mark After Dark" changed its name to "Mark Lindsay's Rock & Roll Cafe" to refer to Lindsay's restaurant, which opened to the public in Portland, Oregon, on August 27, 2007.
-The restaurant included a remote studio where Lindsay did his radio show in front of restaurant guests and can be seen from the street and sidewalk.
+The restaurant included a remote studio where Lindsay conducted his radio show in front of restaurant guests and can be seen from the street and sidewalk.
 The studio was also used at times by other K-Hits air personalities.
 On September 21, 2007, a federal lawsuit was filed against the new restaurant for the restaurant's allegedly unauthorized use of various trademarks owned by the Yaw family, who had operated Yaw's Top Notch Restaurants in the Portland area for many years.
 On May 12, 2008, "Mark Lindsay's Rock & Roll Cafe" announced its closure.

-Lindsay's recording of Treat Her Right with Los Straitjackets in 2001 was cited by Stephen King in his column for Entertainment Weekly in May 2008.
-"This remake of Roy Head's 1965 soul hit smokes.
+Lindsay's recording of Treat Her Right with Los Straitjackets in 2001 was cited by Stephen King in his column for Entertainment Weekly in May 2008: "This remake of Roy Head's 1965 soul hit smokes.
 And Mark Lindsay sounds so good you just gotta wonder where he was all those years."

-During the summers of 2010–2013, Lindsay had a heavy touring schedule throughout the U.S. as part of the Happy Together: 25th Anniversary Tour, along with Flo & Eddie of The Turtles, The Grass Roots, The Buckinghams, and 'Monkees' member Micky Dolenz (2010 and 2013 only).
-In 2013, Lindsay recorded an album of new material on the Bongo Boy Records label entitled, "Life Out Loud."
+During the summers of 2010–2013, Lindsay had a heavy touring schedule throughout the U.S. as part of the Happy Together: 25th Anniversary Tour, along with Flo & Eddie of the Turtles, the Grass Roots, the Buckinghams, and 'Monkees' member Micky Dolenz (2010 and 2013 only).
+In 2013, Lindsay recorded an album of new material on Bongo Boy Records entitled Life Out Loud.
 Lindsay was on the national tour of the "Happy Together" tours of 2015, 2016, and 2018, and will be on the upcoming "Happy Together" tour of 2020.

-In 2022, “Silver Bird” figures prominently in the Netflix movie The Gray Man starring Ryan Gosling.
+In 2022, Lindsay began hosting a show on SiriusXM's Underground Garage channel, called Mark Lindsay's American Revolution.
+He is scheduled to participate in the Underground Garage cruise in May 2025.

 Personal life

 Lindsay married his second wife, Deborah (née Brandt), on July 29, 1989, in McCall, Idaho after his first marriage to Jaime Zygon ended in the early 1980s.
-He now resides in Maine downeast near Machias.
+He has resided in Maine downeast, near Machias.